 Time to take a break.
-After the demanding first four holes, we turn to the shortest par 4 on the Oaks Course.
-Playing downhill and downwind, this hole is only 342 yards from the back tees.
+Playing downhill and downwind, this hole is only 401 yards from the back tees.
 The short hole provides a myriad of options for all players.
-Let the big dog eat and try to drive it on the green or play safely to the fairway with an iron.
 The short second shot must be played from the fairway in order to hold the subtle but challenging green.
 While the green looks flat, don't be fooled.
 It slopes from front to back allowing only crisply struck shots to stop quickly.
 A good chance for birdie for all players.